 What is tax-loss harvesting?

-Tax-loss harvesting is the act of selling securities in a taxable account that have decreased in value to “harvest” a capital loss for tax purposes.
-There are two potential benefits of selling a security at a loss.
+Tax-loss harvesting refers to the act of selling securities in a taxable account that have decreased in value to harvest a capital loss for tax purposes.
+Selling a security at a loss has two potential benefits.
 First, investors can use realized losses to offset realized gains in their portfolio, effectively reducing their tax liability.
 Second, investors may be able to use the sale proceeds to reinvest in a similar but more diversified position and maintain exposure as desired.

-Wash sale caveat: Investors who wish to employ a tax-loss strategy should be aware of the wash sale rule, which forbids the purchase of a substantially similar security or acquiring a contract or option to do so within 30 days before or after the sale.
+Investors who wish to employ a tax-loss strategy should be aware of the wash sale rule, which forbids the purchase of a substantially similar security or the acquisition of a contract or option to do so within 30 days before or after the sale.

 What potential benefits can commodities provide?

-When implementing a tax-loss strategy, investors may want to maintain longer-term exposure to the commodity asset class because of the following reasons.
+When implementing a tax-loss strategy, investors may want to maintain longer-term exposure to the commodity asset class for the following reasons.

 Potential diversification

 Broad commodities may offer investors potential diversification benefits.
-The asset class tends to have a low correlation to other major asset classes such as stocks, bonds, and other alternatives.
+The asset class tends to have a low correlation to other major asset classes, such as stocks, bonds, and other alternatives.
 There are even potential diversification benefits within the broader commodities asset class.
-A gold investor may see diversification benefits from owning a basket of metals such as gold, silver, platinum, and palladium, given their differentiated supply and demand characteristics.
-Sub-categories of commodities such as industrial metals, agricultural products, livestock, and energy tend to have low correlations to one another too.
-Amid heightened volatility in the markets, there are more reasons than ever for investors to ensure they have a properly diversified portfolio that holds major asset classes including commodities.
+Given their differentiated supply and demand characteristics, a gold investor may see diversification benefits from owning a basket of metals such as gold, silver, platinum, and palladium.
+Sub-categories of commodities such as industrial metals, agricultural products, livestock, and energy tend to have low correlations to one another, too.
+Amid heightened volatility in the markets, there are more reasons than ever for investors to ensure they have a properly diversified portfolio that holds major asset classes, including commodities.

-Investors can then potentially reinvest the proceeds into a diversified commodities-focused exchange-traded fund (ETF).
-A diversified commodities ETF may offer lower fees and improve risk adjusted returns, while maintaining a diversified asset allocation.
-While oil, for example, may get a lot of the headlines, other commodities like copper and wheat can offer investors potential benefits as well.
+Investors can potentially reinvest the proceeds into a diversified commodities-focused exchange-traded fund (ETF).
+A diversified commodities ETF may offer lower fees and improve risk-adjusted returns while maintaining a diversified asset allocation.
+While oil, for example, may receive many headlines, other commodities like copper and wheat can also offer investors potential benefits.

 Value

 Commodity prices can be cyclical when demand drives the narrative.
 Depending on where they are in the cycle, this may offer investors an attractively priced buying opportunity.
 Commodity prices can also be driven by supply dynamics like those we have experienced in recent years.
-In today's market, commodity value is being driven in part by demand and supply dynamics, with low inventories in oil, base metals, and agriculture coupled with rising demand.
-Tight supply, especially for metals where immense time, funding and permits are required to establish new mines, could also support higher commodity prices.
+In today’s market, commodity value is being driven in part by demand and supply dynamics, with low inventories in oil, base metals, and agriculture coupled with rising demand.
+Tight supply, especially for metals requiring immense time, funding, and permits to establish new mines, could also support higher commodity prices.

 Inflation hedge

-Commodities and precious metals have traditionally been a strong hedge against rising inflation.
-Commodities that are widely used such as oil, often generate that inflation.
-As an example, the price of oil rose 59% in 2021 as economies re-opened after the pandemic, contributing to inflation over the same period.
+Commodities and precious metals have traditionally been strong hedges against rising inflation.
+Widely used commodities, such as oil, often generate that inflation.
+For example, the price of oil rose 59% in 2021 as economies re-opened after the pandemic, contributing to inflation over the same period.2

 What potential benefits can an ETF provide?